neoforged/Documentation/docs/gettingstarted/modfiles.md

 :::note
 The `services` property is functionally equivalent to specifying the [`uses` directive in a module][uses], which allows [loading a service of a given type][serviceload].

+Alternatively, it can be defined in a service file inside the `src/main/resources/META-INF/services` folder, where the file name is the fully-qualified name of the service, and the file content is the name of the service to load (see also [this example from the AtlasViewer mod][atlasviewer]).
 :::

 ### Mod-Specific Properties